s-babish/tcouchii-tradeoff/README.md

 -   04_Tetanus_dataprocessing.R - This file does basically the same thing as script #1, but for the tetanic contraction protocol data (Tetanus) instead of the transient contraction protocol data (C4P).
 The output files are used by file 05_Tetanus_analysis.R.
 Will eventually remove outliers as well/

--   04_Tetanus_analyses.R - Does correlation analyses (Kendall's tau and Pearson's correlation) between tetanus metrics and both MAMU and IC50.
+-   05_Tetanus_analyses.R - Does correlation analyses (Kendall's tau and Pearson's correlation) between tetanus metrics and both MAMU and IC50.
 Also does basic linear regressions and calculates RMSE and R\^2.
 Creates .csvs with the correlation values (Couchii_Tetanus_X_corr.csv) and the regression parameters (Couchii_Tetanus_X_lm.csv) in OutFiles.

 -   06_Tetanus_visualization.R - Creates all tetanus-related figures, including traces of the force and the first derivative of the force.
 Ideally it will eventually plot the traces as fitted to the sigmoidal equation from REdC, but that isn't working right now.

--   Absolute nightmare that is the rheobase scripts will be dealt with eventually, after the above and the whole-animal stuff (you can tell I don't want to deal with them right now) (also the ones staring with P will have that changed once they're fixed to make this one cohesive pipeline)
+-   Absolute nightmare that is the rheobase scripts will be dealt with, they're mostly working now.
+Ones starting with P are largely in python or finish out the Python pipeline, then the ones starting with X roughly follow the 1-2-3 structure of the C4P and Tetanus scripts.

     -   P1_Rheobase_processing.py takes in the raw rheobase data files and processes them to an intermediate (stored in data_processed)

-    -   P2_Rheobase_compilation.py takes the output from the previous step and produces the file "megareport.csv" (currently unsorted in OutFiles)
+    -   P2_Rheobase_compilation.py takes the output from the previous step and produces the file "megareport.csv" for each genotype/group, which goes into that group's Rheobase OutFiles folder.

     -   P3_Rheobase_sorting.R takes the megareport and sorts the data into outfiles by pulse length (and also scales the force data for each individual).
-Outputs for this are currently stored in the Force_scaled folder of the outfiles (and maybe could also be processed data tbh).
-They currently have the format TPA_pulse width but I should change that because I don't do anything with temperature
+Outputs for this are stored in the Force_scaled subfolder of the OutFiles for each group, and it may be moved to data_processed eventually.
+Those outputs have the format "Rheo_pulse width," with pulse widths 10, 50, 100, 200, 500, 1000, 10000, 50000, 100000, and 500000, with some occasionally missing if that data was not able to be recorded on that muscle

-    -   X1_Rheobase_sigmoidal.R - The current problem script, theoretically fits a sigmoidal curve to the scaled force data obtained from script P3.
-What I'm meeting with Paul to troubleshoot.
+    -   X1_Rheobase_sigmoidal.R - This fits a sigmoidal curve to the scaled force data obtained from script P3

-    -   X2_Rheobase_analyses.R - Currently barely does anything, will eventually compute stats for rheobase outputs once I have sigmoidal fits to compute stats from
+    -   X2_Rheobase_analyses.R - Will eventually compute stats for rheobase outputs once I have sigmoidal fits to compute stats from.
+Stats will largely be looking at the theoretically exponentially decreasing curve, fitting it, and doing stats on the parameters of those fitted curves.

-    -   X3_Rheobase_visualization.R - Will make the rheobase plots (mostly whatever Bobby suggested), another work in progress shelved until I get actually good rheobase sigmoidal fits
+    -   X3_Rheobase_visualization.R - Will make the rheobase plots: initial S curve, exponential decrease, and plots for curve parameters.

 -   "Unused" folder that contains things I got from Bobby that I don't think I need but don't want to delete just yet

-### IC50_analyses

-This will ideally eventually be spread out between other folders, but it's all in this folder right now because I'm missing some of the code associated with it and therefore can't do anything with it yet anyway.

 ## tradeoff_modeling